topofocus/active-orient/README.md

   I.where name: "Communications"
 ```
 The Match-Query uses this result-set as start for subsequent queries on connected records.
-If a linear graph: Industry <- Category <- Subcategory <- Stock  is build Subcategories can
+If a linear graph: Industry <- Category <- Subcategory <- Stock  is build, Subcategories can
 accessed  starting at Industry defining
 ```ruby
   var = I.match( where: { name: 'Communications'}) do | query |